rian39/digital_ethics/article_plan.md

 “phronesis is not scientific knowledge because it apprehends the last step, since the thing is to be done is of this nature”  (215)

-Close to practice, not focused on universals or abstractions Aristotle calls phronesis a  hexis – stable, well-developed habits, acquired through skilful practice Aristotle oftens uses language of 'calculation', 'deliberation'
+Close to practice, not focused on universals or abstractions
+- Aristotle calls phronesis a  hexis – stable, well-developed habits, acquired through skilful practice
+- Aristotle often uses language of 'calculation', 'deliberation'

 ## Phronesis – close to practice
 'phronesis is not concerned with universals only; it must take cognizance of particulars, because it is concerned with conduct, and conduct has its sphere in particular circumstances'